aayushmau5/blog-api/API_TODO.md

 - PUT `/blogs/blog/:blogId` (Updating a blog, requires authentication and only the user's blog)
 - DELETE `/blogs/blog/:blogId` (Deleting a blog, requires authentication and only the user's blog)
 - Refactor validation and sanitization to have it's own function

-### To be Implemented

 - POST `/blogs/blog/:blogId/comment` (commenting on a post)
-- GET `/blogs/blog/:blogId/comment/:commentId` (get a specific comment)
 - DELETE `/blogs/blog/:blogId/comment/:commentId` (Deleting a specific comment, requires authentication and only on user's blog comments)

+### To be Implemented

 - Use Query Parameter for blog pagination and limitation(Lookup countDocuments(), .skip() and .limit() in mongoose)

 ## Other ideas